-- 5.B.1 For Emission Point AA-001, for each batch of coating received for use, the permittee shall: - (a) Determine the coating category and applicable VOHAP limit as specified in Condition 3.B.2 of the federally enforceable permit herein; and - (b) Certify the as-supplied VOC content of the batch of coating using a certification supplied by the manufacturer for the batch, although the permittee retains liability should subsequent testing reveal a violation.
+- 5.B.2 For Emission Point AA-012, for each batch of coating received the permittee shall: - (a) Determine the coating category and applicable VOHAP limit as specified in Condition 3.B.5; and

+(b) Certify the as-supplied VOC content of the batch of coating using a certification supplied by the manufacturer for the batch, although the permittee retains liability should subsequent testing reveal a violation.
 If the permittee performs the certification testing, only one of the containers in which the batch of coating was received is required to be tested.